 We hope you understand the risks involved when hooking up a 4 ohm speaker to your receiver or amp.
 So, one of the most important things you need to do is to match your receiver or amplifier impedance to your speaker impedance.

 The fact is that low 4 ohm impedance speakers need a powerful amp because they pull a lot of current.
+If you aren’t careful, the amp will have power but there will be no sound from the speakers or subwoofer or you may even blow the amp.

 This can make them quite a headache to match with a modern AV receiver.
 You need to do before making your buying decision is to check the impedance range on the amp/receiver’s specification.